 Parts and Repairs

-Even the best tables may break down from time to time, get damaged, need a new cable, or perhaps an electric foot pedal.
-When considering one brand or over another, or just comparing prices; ask if parts are readily available.
+From time to time, even the best tables may break down, get damaged, need a new cable, or perhaps an electric foot pedal.
+When considering one brand over another, or just comparing prices, ask if parts are readily available.

-Your tables operation is critical to your income; you cannot afford to be without an operational table for very long.
-Brands like Oakworks® design their tables for longevity, and also have table parts ready to ship directly to you at a moments notice.
+Your tables operation is critical to your income, so you cannot afford to be without an operational table for very long.
+Brands like Oakworks® design their tables for longevity, and also have table parts ready to ship directly to you at a moment's notice.
 Whereas overseas tables may or may not have easily obtainable replacement parts.

 Massage tables are made from a selection of wood, aluminum, fabricated steel, foams, vinyl coverings; as well as a host of moving parts, hinges, cables and motors for electric operations, etc. Every moving part is produced to a particular quality and price.
 Reputable manufacturing brands will provide construction, operation, and/or life span warranties.

 It is very important to consider the materials used in construction your table before making a financial investment.
 The materials used are responsible for the weight of the table, the longevity as well as the visual appeal of your massage table.
 Be sure to compare these warranty offerings.